royyandzakiy/multisensor-station/README.md

     [env:unit_tests__test_component_name_or_cluster]
     ...
     ```
-- integration tests: a list of integrations tests. you can make different testing scenarios using real hardware with this
+- integration tests: a list of integrations tests. this focuses on tests that utilize real hardware and tests them as their own seperate tests, to verify hardware functionality to be as expected. you can make different testing scenarios using real hardware with this
     - it is recommended to further integrate the integration testing with a CI system, and utilize a testing dock for semi-permanently connected devices for better a integration testing experience
     ```
     ; -------- INTEGRATION TESTS ENVIRONMENTS --------
+    [env:integration_tests__test_esp32]

+    ```

+- end-to-end tests: a list of integrations tests. this focuses on tests that will use real life scenarios of usage, it would usually use multiple functions to serve an end-to-end scenario since the device get's turned on, until it perhaps sleeps or terminates it's state.
+    - it is recommended to further integrate the integration testing with a CI system, and utilize a testing dock for semi-permanently connected devices for better a integration testing experience
+    ```
+    ; -------- END-TO-END TESTS ENVIRONMENTS --------
     [env:integration_tests__test_esp32]

     ```